eftieell/intro_programming_2/src/chapters/classes/implementing_classes.md

         pass
 ```

+In python, classes are named using CamelCase (class name is capitalized, no spaces, each new word starts with a capital letter).
 Recall from the previous section the interface of the `Rectangle` class:

 <table>
     <tr>